Stellarous/rustymathlib/README.md

+# rustymathlib
-This is a math python library programmed in rust for performance.
+This is a python library for running mathematical functions developed in rust for performance.